Operation White: Analysis

 MacLachlan wrote in his diary, "Today has been one of the most tragic in my life.
 Nine [sic] chaps who were alive and well twelve hours ago are dead, and I might easily have been one of them".
 MacLachlan did not know the fate of the missing Skua and its crew.
-A few days later, he and Sub Lieutenant (O) Gordon-Smith were summoned to attend a Court of Inquiry at Gibraltar, which found that the loss of the aircraft was "mainly due to a lack of knowledge on the part of the Hurricane pilots as to how to fly their aircraft when fitted with constant speed airscrews" and "bad navigation on the part of the observer of the second Skua".
+A few days later, he and Gordon-Smith were summoned to attend a Court of Inquiry at Gibraltar, which found that the loss of the aircraft was "mainly due to a lack of knowledge on the part of the Hurricane pilots as to how to fly their aircraft when fitted with constant speed airscrews" and "bad navigation on the part of the observer of the second Skua".
 Somerville privately assessed the operation "a frightful failure" and blamed himself.
 Somerville wrote on the day after the loss of the aircraft, "I feel now that in spite of the risk of meeting superior Italian surface forces, it would have been better if I had proceeded 40 miles further east ..."

 Court of Inquiry

 The inquiry blamed the unfamiliarity of the Hurricane pilots with the Hurricane Mk II, with a constant-speed propeller.
 Poor weather and the use of a navigator in the Skua who was a volunteer reserve officer, on his first operational sortie, which Somerville called "a positive scandal" contributed to the loss of the Hurricanes.
 Later it was tacitly acknowledged that there had been inadequate weather forecasting and a lack of liaison between Navy and RAF as to the true range of the Hurricane.
 The pilots were instructed to fly at 2000 ft where the air is "heavier" than at the height prescribed in the handling notes available to the Air Operations Officer aboard Argus.
-A Hurricane Mk II (tropical) in still air, at 130 kn could fly 521 mi at 10000 ft.
+A Hurricane Mk II (fitted for tropical use) in still air, at 130 kn could fly 521 mi at 10000 ft.
 Caution in the handling of the fleet played a much greater part in the tragedy than aircrew error and the loss of the pilots was made worse because of their experience gained in England.
 A Skua navigator and some of the Hurricane pilots made mistakes but these were lesser errors than others in the disaster.
-The Prime Minister, Winston Churchill, wrote that "Never again were the margins cut so fine, and though many similar operations took place in the future never did such a catastrophe recur".